Continuous extension of conformal maps: Introduction

 \section{Introduction}

-Complex analysis is not only one of the most outstanding accomplishments of classical mathematics, but it also plays a very important role in modern analysis.
-A connected open set is called a simply connected domain if its complement in the extended complex plane is connected.
-The most important result in the core part of the theory is the Riemann mapping theorem, which says that any simply connected domain $G$ whose boundary does not reduce to a single point can be mapped onto the unit disk $D$ by a univalent analytic function $\varphi$.
-Then a natural and important question is when $\varphi$ extend continuously to $\partial G$?

-This is a problem that has been investigated intensively by mathematicians over more than a hundred years.
-An article by Gray \cite{gray} evidently shows that Riemann mapping problem was the most important problem in mathematics at the time.
-The problem can be naturally viewed as a part of Riemann's problem.
-In fact, Osgood and Taylor write in \cite{ot}: "Riemann's problem of mapping a simply connected plane region whose boundary consists more than a single point conformally on a circle as normal region may be divided into two parts: (a) the internal problem; namely, the map of the interior points, and (b) the boundary problem; namely, the behavior of the map on the boundary".

-The problem (a) was done ultimately through the work of generations of mathematicians including Riemann, Schwarz, Poincar\'{e}, Klein, Neumann, Harnack, Osgood, Carathe\"{o}dory and others.
-Koebe, Rieze and Jej\'{e}r also contributed in the process of refinements of the proofs.
-Let $\psi$ be the inverse of $\varphi$, then the dual problem of the problem (b) is: when $\psi$ extends continuously to $\partial D$?
-Schwarz and Painlev\'{e} and others proved if $G$ is a Jordan domain with piecewisely smooth boundary, then $\psi$ is a homeomorphism from $\overline D$ onto $\overline G$.
-In 1901 Osgood conjectured the same would be true for general Jordan domains.
-In 1913 Carathe\"{o}dory proved the conjecture \cite{cara1913}.
-In 1914 Lindel\"{o}f published another proof for Osgood's conjecture in \cite{lind}.
+The Riemann mapping theorem is one of most important results in classical mathematics.
+It states that a simply connected domain $G$ whose boundary does not reduce to a single point can be mapped onto the unit disk $D$ by a univalent analytic function $\varphi$.
+Poincar\'{e} showed that $\varphi$ is essentially unique and it is called Riemann map.
+In this article we study the problem of when $\psi$, the inverse of $\varphi$, extends continuously to $\partial D$?
+The boundary behavior of both $\varphi$ and $\psi$ were investigated intensively by many authors throughout history.
+Schwarz and Painlev\'{e} and others proved that $\psi$ is a homeomorphism from $\overline D$ onto $\overline G$ if $G$ is a domain with piecewisely smooth boundary.
+Osgood conjectured the result would be true for a Jordan domain in 1900, and Carathe\"{o}dory proved Osgood's conjecture in 1913 \cite{cara1913}.

-In 1913 Carathe\"{o}dory developed the theory of prime ends in \cite{cara1913b}, a general theory for the boundary behavior of the Riemann map from a general simply connected domain to the unit disk D. It can be viewed as a kind of extension of the result for Jordan domains; and it is basically a theoretic and abstract solution.
-An article by Shields \cite{sh} is a good reference for the history of the problem.
-A known answer to the problem is that $\psi$ extends continuously to $\partial D$ if and only if $\partial G$ is locally connected (see \cite{pomm}, p.20).
-The proof for the result involves some deep theories developed over the years after Carathe\"{o}dory's work \cite{cara1912,cara1913,cara1913b} .
+In the meanwhile, Carathe\"{o}dory developed the theory of prime ends in \cite{cara1913b}, a general and vast theory for the boundary behavior of the Riemann map from a general simply connected domain to D. It can be viewed as a kind of extension of the result for Jordan domains.
+This theory leads to the result: $\psi$ extends continuously to $\partial D$ if and only if $\partial G$ is locally connected (\cite{pomm}, p.20).
+However, it seems that the majority of people in the math society do not know this result.